 Sandhar Engineering Private Limited ('the Company') is a Private Limited Company domiciled in India.
 The Company is a subsidiary of Sandhar Technologies Limited.
-The Company was incorporated on 14 October 2021 under the provisions of the Companies Act, 2013, with its registered office located at Plot No.13, Sector-44, Gurugram, New Delhi 122002.
-The Company is engaged in the business of manufacturers, assembling of various Locking Devices, Electrical, Electronics, Mechanical, Automobile and Industrial parts and dealers in, hirers repairers, cleaners, storers and warehousers of all kinds of components, spare parts and accessories related to the above.
+The Company was incorporated on 14 October 2021 under the provisions of the Companies Act, 2013, with its registered office located at Plot No.13, Sector-44, Gurugram, Haryana 122002.
+The Company is engaged in the business of manufacturers, assembling of various Muffler, Frames Swingarm, & other automobiles products a.
+Statement of compliance